do-community/cloud_haiku/_haikus/2022_my-code-does-work.md

 ---

-What is happening?
+What is going happen today?

-I typed it correctly
+I finished and typed everything very correctly

-My code works
+My code has to work